Charles-McNay/Rail_Incident_Analysis/README.md

 * Are railroads becoming more or less dangerous to us?
 * Which Class 1 railroad has the most derailments?
 More fatalities?
-* How often do hazmat cars release material in incidents?
-* Are larger trains more likely to derail?
 * How many lives have been lost to rail incidents in the past 40 years?
-* How much property damage has rail related incidents caused?

 ## SOURCE FOR DATASETS
 The main dataset was pulled from the transportation.gov website[^10] on 02/15/2023